aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheFailoverPlugin.md

 | 08007 - Transaction Resolution Unknown     | Yes                      | Yes                           | Yes                            | Yes                                       | Yes                                             | Yes                                        |

 ### 08001 - Unable to Establish SQL Connection
-When the JDBC Wrapper throws a SQLException with code ```08001```, the original connection has failed, and the JDBC Wrapper tried to failover to a new instance, but was unable to.
+When the JDBC Wrapper throws a FailoverFailedSQLException, the original connection has failed, and the JDBC Wrapper tried to failover to a new instance, but was unable to.
 There are various reasons this may happen: no nodes were available, a network failure occurred, and so on.
 In this scenario, please wait until the server is up or other problems are solved.
 (Exception will be thrown.)

 ### 08S02 - Communication Link
-When the JDBC Wrapper throws a SQLException with code ```08S02```, the original connection has failed while ```autocommit``` was set to ```true```, and the JDBC Wrapper successfully failed over to another available instance in the cluster.
+When the JDBC Wrapper throws a FailoverSuccessSQLException, the original connection has failed while ```autocommit``` was set to ```true```, and the JDBC Wrapper successfully failed over to another available instance in the cluster.
 However, any session state configuration of the initial connection is now lost.
 In this scenario, you should:

 - Reuse and reconfigure the original connection (e.g., reconfigure session state to be the same as the original connection).

 - Repeat that query that was executed when the connection failed, and continue work as desired.

 ### 08007 - Transaction Resolution Unknown
-When the JDBC Wrapper throws a SQLException with code ```08007```, the original connection has failed within a transaction (while ```autocommit``` was set to ```false```).
+When the JDBC Wrapper throws a TransactionStateUnknownSQLException, the original connection has failed within a transaction (while ```autocommit``` was set to ```false```).
 In this scenario, the JDBC Wrapper first attempts to rollback the transaction and then fails over to another available instance in the cluster.
 Note that the rollback might be unsuccessful as the initial connection may be broken at the time that the JDBC Wrapper recognizes the problem.
 Note also that any session state configuration of the initial connection is now lost.
 In this scenario, you should:

 - Reuse and reconfigure the original connection (e.g: reconfigure session state to be the same as the original connection).